atomist-attic/cljs-example-editor/README.md

 This [Rug](http://docs.atomist.com/) is an example of a ClojureScript based editor.

+*This rug is not published, and will never be, and therefore cannot be consumed by other rugs*

 ## Notes

 *   Need to make sure that external things like Rug types are expressed in 'externs.js'.
 Otherwise, the google closure compiler breaks some stuff.